Nimisha88/WeatherJournal/README.md

 ## Highlights

-* Identifies and display apt weather icon from a different source.
+* Identifies and displays apt weather icon from a different source.
 * Switches between Imperial/Metric system (F to C | mph to kph).
 * Highlights words that expresses user's feelings in the journal entry.

 ## Copyright

-The application is designed and developed by **Nimisha Viraj** as a part of [Udacity Front End Web Developer Nanodegree] (https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).
+The application is designed and developed by **Nimisha Viraj** as a part of [Udacity Front End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).

 ## Acknowledgements